PictureElement/nextjs-strapi-portfolio-starter/README.md

 implement Structure data
-RSS: see tailwind blog
-Book a call with Cal.: see Gittings studdio
+RSS: see tailwind blog, RSS on the banner https://pepelsbey.dev/articles/, RSS on the menu https://pepelsbey.dev/ Book a call with Cal.: see Gittings studdio
-Learn about
 PostEntry and social icons focus and focus within
 Read more about <Image>
-ISR for blog
-Make announcement CSR for the button and SSR for the text
+Add a bredcrump component